firesharkstudios/butterfly-server/docs/Butterfly.Channel/IChannel.md

 # IChannel interface

-Allows a server to communicate directly with a client (via WebSockets, HTTP long polling, etc)
+Internal interface representing a communications channel from the server to the client (might be implemented via WebSockets, HTTP long polling, etc)

 ```csharp
 public interface IChannel : IDisposable